 There are so many different types of running shoes out there–zero-drop, trail shoes, stability, neutral–it can be daunting to know which is the right shoe to choose for your style of running.
+We’re going to break it all down, so you can make the best choice for your budget.

 The great thing about all of that variety is it actually serves your body really well.